 If you still commute, you must plant five trees and have them working full-time for 40 years to absorb that amount of CO2.

-Not only saving time and the environment, but you will save money too.
+Not only will it save time and the environment, but you will save money, too.
 It costs you 60.8 cents per mile on average, according to the AAA in a 2017 report.
 Traveling 30 miles daily, 230 days per year over 35 years, will save you $164,200.
 Yes, you read it correctly.
 I double-checked the math on it; it’s true.

 You will save $264,220 dollars over your career by not commuting